CONIFERS

 'Tom Thumb’

 Tom Thumb Spruce – Striking golden fingers of tight foliage point out from the center of this attractive layered globe.
 The combination of brightly colored needles, extremely slow growth and compact nest shape make 'Tom Thumb' desirable for small garden spaces or in trough or rock garden.
 Chosen by the American Conifer Society as 2007 Collector’s Conifer of the Year, this compact conifer prefers ample moisture and rich, well-drained soil.
 A very slow conifer grown only 1" per year.
 Does best in full sun or part shade.
-Hardy to USDA zone 4.
+Hardy

 'Glauca Globosa'